 How much notice do I need to give you for cancelations?

 I request as much notice of a need to cancel or reschedule an appointment as possible; however, if you do not give 24 hours’ notice you will be charged the full cash fee.
 Exceptions can be made for emergencies; however, you will need to reschedule with me within the same week in most cases.
 It is important to note, however, that I may or maynot be able to reschedule you...(i.e. we all get busy and don't always have extra time).

 · Assessment Sessions $175

 · 53-60 minute ongoing therapy session is $170

 · 45-minute or less ongoing therapy session is $150

-· Time preparing paperwork is charged at $50 an hour (pro-rated for easier types of paperwork)
+· Time preparing psychotherapy related paperwork is charged at $50 for 30 minutes of my time.

 · Psychological testing per hour (which includes non-face to face time) is $180 an hour.

 o While time for testing can vary depending on the complexity of the case most evaluations